-The TNC uses the feed rate for probing defined in probingFeed when measuring a tool at standstill.
+The TNC uses the feed rate for probing defined in the machine parameter probingFeed when measuring a tool at standstill.

 When measuring a rotating tool, the TNC automatically calculates the spindle speed and feed rate for probing.

 The spindle speed is calculated as follows: